Step 3. Event parsing

 If you want to send the raw event for advanced normalization, at each nesting level in the Advanced event parsing window, select Yes in the Keep raw event drop-down list.

-If you select this parsing method, under XML attributes, you can specify the key attributes to be extracted from tags.
-If an XML structure has several attributes with different values in the same tag, you can specify the necessary value by specifying key of the value in the Source column of the Mapping table.
+If you select this parsing method, under XML attributes, you can specify the key XML attributes to be extracted from tags.
+If an XML structure has multiple XML attributes with different values in the same tag, you can identify the necessary value by specifying the key of the value in the Source column of the Mapping table.

 To add key XML attributes:

-- This opens a window; in that window, specify the path to the attribute.
+- This opens a window; in that window, specify the path to the XML attribute.

-You can add multiple attributes or remove attributes.
-To remove an individual attribute, click the X icon next to it.
-To remove all attributes, click Reset.
+You can add multiple XML attributes or remove XML attributes.
+To remove an individual XML attribute, click the delete icon next to it.
+To remove all XML attributes, click Reset.

 If XML key attributes are not specified, then in the course of field mapping the unique path to the XML value will be represented by a sequence of tags.